 The morning sessions will be started by a set of very exciting and relevant talks, which will be proferred by experts in the field.
 (Follow this link for a complete list)

-Abstract submission will be open until January 10, 2019 at midnight (EST).
+NEW: Abstract submission will be open until Feb 10, 2019 at midnight (EST).

 To submit an Abstract:

-Registration is now open until Feb.
-10, 2019.
+Registration is now open.
 The registration fee for the workshop is $125 USD.